piazzai/cvless/README.md

 }
 ```

 You should change the hex `0047ab` in these settings to the one corresponding to your chosen color.
 You can use [an online tool](https://colorpicker.me) to convert colors into hex codes.
-You can also write the name of any [HTML color](https://www.htmlcsscolor.com/html-color-names) in place of the hex code, as in `color: firebrick;`.
+You can also write the name of any [HTML color](https://www.htmlcsscolor.com/html-color-names) instead of the hex code.

 The second step is minifying the CSS.
-You can do this easily with [an online tool](https://cssminifier.com): just copy the full content of `assets/style.css` into the input field and paste the content of the output field into `assets/style.min.css`.
+You can do this easily with [CSS Minifier](https://cssminifier.com).
+Just copy the full content of `assets/style.css` into the input field and paste the content of the output field into `assets/style.min.css`.
 Do not skip this step or your changes to the CSS will be ignored.

 ### Favicon